- International Fees

 Important information

-2. This course is 36 hours on campus.
-This is a BYOD (bring your own device) course, students must provide their own current model laptop.
-BCIT does not provide technical support for student's hardware or operating systems.
+- Course is 36 hours synchronous online classes.
 Please Note: Attendance, participation in class and the BCIT Learning Hub are mandatory.
 You should prepare to spend 2-3 hours on homework for every 1 hour of class time.
 This course may require an average total time commitment of 9-12+ hours per week.
 3 hours of synchronous class time and 6-9+ hours per week for homework.
 Late registration is not permitted.
 BCIT Computing is primarily a Microsoft Windows environment.
-Students must provide their own current model Windows-compatible PC. i5 or higher equivalent processor, with 8 GB of RAM minimum, and 256 GB minimum storage.
+Students must provide their own current model Windows-compatible PC with microphone and video camera. i5 or higher equivalent processor, with 8 GB of RAM minimum, and 256 GB minimum storage.
 Highspeed internet access is needed for online sections and for homework.
 Mac users must have the ability to manage and support their iOS computer.
 They may need to create a virtual Windows environment using Parallels or VMWare Fusion.
 COMP instructors may not be able to assist Mac users with software compatibility issues.
 BCIT does not provide access to Parallels or support for students to use a Mac to run Windows.

 Status